dsyer/cloud-middleware-blog/README.md

 With this in place we have a solution that works smoothly both locally and in Cloud Foundry.
 Locally Spring Boot will create a `DataSource` with an H2 embedded database.
 In Cloud Foundry it will bind to a singleton service of type `DataSource` and switch off the autconfigured one from Spring Boot.
 It also has the benefit of working with any platform supported by Spring Cloud Connectors, so the same code will run on Heroku and Cloud Foundry, for instance.
 Because of the `@ConfigurationProperties` you can bind additional configuration to the `DataSource` to tweak connection pool properties and things like that if you need to in production.

+> NOTE: We have been using MySQL as an example database server, but actually PostgreSQL is at least as compelling a choice if not more.
+When paired with H2 locally, for instance, you can put H2 into its "Postgres compatibility" mode and use the same SQL in both environments.

 ## Manually Creating a Local and a Cloud DataSource

 If you like creating `DataSource` beans, and you want to do it both locally and in the cloud, you could use 2 profiles ("cloud" and "local"), for example.
 But then you would have to find a way to activate the "local" profile by default when not in the cloud.
 There is already a way to do that built into Spring because there is always a default profile called "default" (by default).
 So this should work: